 The next switch (switch 12) is reserved for selecting a Master/Slave remote with multiple Control/Display Units.

-Note: The figure below is also available on the Rear of the Control/Display Unit.
+Note: The figure below is also available on the Rear of the Control/Display Unit on 12V units.

 F 12 Figure 2.4-1 APM/Charger/Config DIP Switch Settings